Sobsz/jumpy-game/README.md

 it is a game where you jumpy

 ## how gaming
-- wasd for movement
+- wasd to move
-- space for jump
+- space to jump
-- shift for going slow and also reducing inertia
+- shift to go slow and also reduce inertia
 - comma and period to rotate left and right 45° (like in roblox)
-- r for restart
+- r to restart

 ## checklist
 - [x] basic movement